Detroit Red Wings @ Colorado Avalanche: Updates, Lineups, Keys to the Game

 Nick Leddy - Filip Hronek

-Jordan Oesterle –
+Jordan Oesterle – Dan Renouf

 Goalies